Dallas Jail—Tips on Visiting Lew Sterrett

 - Suzanne L. Kays Detention Center (South Tower)

 Visiting: Inmates may have only two visits a week.
-Your name has to be on their visitor’s list or you can’t visit.
-If you are the only person on their approved visitor list, you may visit twice a week.If they have more than one person listed on the approved visitor list, then you can only visit them once a week.
+Your name has to be on their visitor’s list.
+If you are the only person on their approved visitor list, you may visit twice a week.If they have more than one person listed on the approved visitor list, then you can only visit once a week.

 If you are with someone who is visiting an inmate but you are not, be aware: there is no place inside to wait if you are not going to visit.

-There will be two cash machines on the left for transferring cash to the prisoners (it takes all size bills), and at the end there will be a desk and several police officers.
+There are two cash machines for transferring cash to the prisoners (it takes all size bills), and at the end there will be a desk and several police officers.
 Ask for the slip of paper to request a visit.